JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 What should you say when asked for your current salary or expected salary in a job interview?

+It could be as simple as sneaking a peek at your [Interview Cheat Sheet]({{ site.baseurl }}/interview-cheat-sheet/), where you'll have a basic answer to this question ready to go.
+But they don't always make it easy, so here's how to answer the salary expectations questions in a job interview.

 **What if they *insist?***

 What if they tell you the interview process simply can't continue unless you share this info?